kaBeech/tensort/README.md

 #### How does this work?

+Bubblesort leverages the robustness of Bubblesort while reducing the time required by never Bubblesorting the entire input.

+We are able to do this because A) Bubblesort is really good at making sure the last element is in the final position of a list, and B) at each step of Bytesort the only element we *really* care about is the last element (TopBit) of a given list (Byte/Bytestore).

+As the Bytesize approaches the square root of the number of elements in the input list, its time efficiency approaches O(n^2), but its robustness increases (if I'm thinking about that correctly at least - benchmarks to come!).
+I speculate that Bytesort will tend to be most useful with Bytesizes between 2 and 4.

 Alright!
 Now we have a simple sorting algorithm absent of cheap hacks that is both relatively fast and relatively robust.
 I'm pretty happy with that!